MateusLem/Tic-Tac-Toe/README.md

 * The match will end when a player or machine reaches 3 points;
 * After that, the program returns to the main menu.
 ### Reason
-* This project was requested as an assessment of the Python subject during the second semester of 2022 of the <a href="https://www.fiap.com.br/?msclkid=21318f39943217618b84ec01f5bc0435">FIAP</a> systems analysis and development course.
+* This project was requested as an assessment of the Python subject during the second semester of 2022 of the [FIAP](https://www.fiap.com.br/?msclkid=21318f39943217618b84ec01f5bc0435) systems analysis and development course.

 ### Goal
 * The project aimed to work with data manipulation through functions, lists and list of lists (arrays) in Python.

 ## Content
-* The program consists of a menu that allows you to choose between 3 options: <a href="#PvP">Player vs Player</a>, <a href="#PvP">Player vs Machine (easy)</a> and Quit;
+* The program consists of a menu that allows you to choose between 3 options: <a href="#Player vs Player">Player vs Player</a>, <a href="#Player vs Machine (easy)">Player vs Machine (easy)</a> and Quit;
 * For the purpose, a mix of <a href="#Mandatory">mandatory</a> and <a href="#Personal">personal</a> functions were used.

 ### Gamemodes